CarlosNZ/fig-tree-evaluator/README.md

 ## Caching (Memoization)

-FigTree Evaluator has basic memoization functionality for certain nodes to speed up re-evaluation of expressions using previously evaluated parameters.
-There is a single cache per FigTree instance which persists for the lifetime of the instance.
+FigTree Evaluator has basic memoization functionality for certain nodes to speed up re-evaluation of previously evaluated nodes.
+There is a single cache store per FigTree instance which persists for the lifetime of the instance.
 By default, it remembers the last 50 results, but this can be modified using the `maxCacheSize` option.

-Currently, caching is only implemented for the following operators, since they perform network requests which are inherently slow:
+Currently, caching is only implemented for the following operators, since they perform requests to external resources, which are inherently slow:

 - GET (`useCache` default: `true`)
 - POST (`useCache` default: `true`)